Bisimulation for quantum processes: Conclusions and further work

 \section{Conclusions and further work}

 In this paper, we propose a formal model qCCS, which is a quantum extension of classical value-passing CCS, to model and rigorously analyze the behaviors of quantum distributed computing and quantum communication protocols.
-We define a notion of equivalence, based on bisimulation, for quantum processes in qCCS, and prove that it is preserved by all process constructors, including parallel composition, restriction, and recursive definitions.
-This is the first congruent equivalence for process algebras proposed so far aiming at modeling quantum communicating systems.
-Various examples are fully examined to show the expressiveness as well as the proof techniques of qCCS.
+We define notions of strong/weak bisimulations for quantum processes in qCCS, and prove that they are preserved by various process constructors, including parallel composition where both classical and quantum communication are present.
+These are the first congruent equivalences for process algebras proposed so far aiming at modeling quantum communicating systems.
+We also propose an approximate version of strong bisimulation to characterize the distance between two quantum processes based on strong bisimulation, even when they are not strongly bisimilar.
+Various examples are fully examined to show the expressiveness of qCCS as well as the proof techniques presented in this paper.

-We conclude this paper by pointing out some topics for further study.
-In the present paper, only $exact$ bisimulation is presented where two quantum processes are either bisimilar or non-bisimilar.
-Obviously, such a bisimulation cannot capture the idea that a quantum process $approximately$ implements its specification.
-Note that this approximation, or imprecision, is especially essential for quantum process algebra since quantum operations constitute a continuum and exact bisimulation is not always practically suitable for their physical implementation.
-To provide techniques and tools for approximate reasoning, a quantified version of bisimulation, which defines for each pair of quantum processes a bisimulation-based distance characterizing the extent to which they are bisimilar, has already been proposed for purely quantum processes in \cite{YFDJ09}.
-We plan to extend it to qCCS defined in this paper.